hbilen/dynamic-image-nets/README.md

 SI+DI+OF+DOF      |  71.5  |  95.0  |
 SI+DI+OF+DOF+iDT  |  74.2  |  95.4  |

+* Results are in the standard average multi-class accuracy (%)
 * SI: RGB image
 * DI: dynamic RBG image
 * OF: optical flow